otterpro/nvtool/README.md

 category: project
 ---

-NVTool is a tool I wrote to assist in publishing my text documents to Jekyll as well as to other projects.
-Originally, I used Notational Velocity on Mac, as it is the best text managing editor that I'd ever used.
+NVTool is a blog workflow tool I wrote to assist in publishing my text documents to Jekyll as well as to other projects.
+Originally, I used Notational Velocity on Mac, because I loved its instant note searching capability.
 However, since I was also on Linux, I began using Vim along with slew of plugins to imitate Notational Velocity as much as I could.

-While I could just start writing text files inside the Jekyll's _posts directory,  I don't like the file naming format for each blog posts, which need to start with date.
+While I could just start writing text files inside the Jekyll's `_posts` directory,  I don't like the file naming format for each blog posts, which need to start with date.
 It will create blog posts without having to name the files to the Jekyll's naming